Home Blog

 0

 Calculating your settlement can be tricky because every situation is different.
-However, this ‘Calculate your Settlement Guide’ (written by a specialist employment solicitor) offers expert, actionable guidance on calculating a settlement, whether you are being made redundant, you’re unfit to work, you are facing a disciplinary or a performance improvement procedure.
+Unfortunately, we can’t punch in a few numbers into a settlement calculator to arrive at the answer to life, the universe and everything…or a settlement figure.
+There are too many variable and contexts to produce a meaningful and reliable figure.
+However, this Settlement Calculator Guide has been written by a specialist employment solicitor to offer expert, actionable guidance on calculating a settlement, whether you’re being made redundant, you’re unfit to work, you are facing a disciplinary or a performance improvement procedure.
 Ready to start?
 Let’s do the maths …

 How to Calculate Your Settlement Agreement